Concordium/concordium-wallet-proxy/README.md

     "ios": {
         "forceUpdateVersions": "5,8,10-17",
         "suggestUpdateVersions": "9",
+        "url": "link to app store",
-        "url": "link to app store"
+        "suggestUrl": "link to the app store"
     },
     "android": {
         "forceUpdateVersions": "-64",
         "suggestUpdateVersions": "65-80",
+        "url": "link to app store",
-        "url": "link to app store"
+        "suggestUrl": "link to the app store"
     }
 }
 ```